Ruth Hope Crow: Political activism and community service

 From 1936 to 1996 Crow was a political activist.
 Crow and her husband were partners in both life and activism up until his death in 1988, after which Crow continued alone.

 Crow said that her views changed greatly from 1933, when she was one of thousands of Australians greeting the visiting German battleship Koln because it flew the Nazi flag, to 1936 when she joined the Communist Party.
 She was influenced by Egon Kisch's protest against Nazism, and the attempt to exclude Kisch from Australia in 1934.
 In 1936 Crow was secretary on the Student Council, and was delegate representing them to a student conference on war and fascism called 'Youth What Next?'

 In 1935–1936 Crow was Secretary Student Council at Emily McPherson College.

 In 1938 she was involved in research on the topic of food health and income in Victoria, with the results published in a booklet edited by Marjorie Coppel in 1939.

-From 1939–1942 Crow helped to establish a chain of youth hike hostels in the Dandenong Ranges.
+From 1939 to 1942 Crow helped to establish a chain of youth hike hostels in the Dandenong Ranges.

-From 1943–1944 Crow was Honorary Secretary for the South Yarra Day Nursery.
+From 1943 to 1944 Crow was Honorary Secretary for the South Yarra Day Nursery.
 She was member of the Committee for Coordinating Child Care in Wartime.
 In 1946 Crow helped initiate the Day Nursery Development Association.
 In 1948 Crow was part of a delegation of the Victorian Association of Creches who planned to speak to the Premier Thomas Hollway about the continuation of child care after the wartime efforts, however the Premier refused to meet the delegation while it included a communist.
 As a result, Crow was asked to resign from the organisation.
 From 1949 to 1954 Crow was involved with organisations which offered leisure time activities for children such as dance, drama, sports, and music.
 In 1950 Crow was organiser of the Victorian Junior Eureka Youth League, and in 1952 Secretary of the Adult Advisory Committee of the Junior Eureka League in Melbourne.

 With Maurie Crow she wrote "Plans for Melbourne Part 1, 2, and 3".
 Crow was one of the main people responsible for publishing a monthly newsletter on urban issues called "Irregular", and later called "Ecoso Exchange".

 In 1977 Crow was involved in the book "Seeds for Change – Creatively Confronting, the Energy Crisis".

-In the late 1970s Crow participated in the Melbourne City Council Consultation on Childrens’ Services.
+In the late 1970s Crow participated in the Melbourne City Council Consultation on Children's Services.

 Crow was arrested for graffitiing a wall in Melbourne with the words "No scrap iron for Japan".

 Crow was a prominent member of the Union of Australian Women.